-Penfield has a longstanding agricultural history that continues to define the Town's development pattern and contribute to its local economy.
+Penfield has a longstanding agricultural history that has defined the Town's development pattern and continues to contribute to its local economy.
 There are several thousand acres of land currently cultivated and harvested on an annual basis.
-Much of those lands are located in the Monroe County Northeast Agricultural District which was established in the 1970s under New York State Agriculture and Markets legislation.
+Many of those lands are located in the Monroe County Northeast Agricultural District, which was established in the 1970s by New York State Department of Agriculture and Markets.
 The agricultural district provides tax benefits to farmers, which serves as an incentive to continue farming in Penfield.